 President Barack Obama says his new reforms to

 the No Child Left Behind education law are aimed at improving

 standards for students, not doing away with standards.

-Minnesota's education commissioner today requested from the federal education department to waive two sections of the No Child Left Behind education law.
+Minnesota's education commissioner today appeals to the federal government for a waiver from No Child Left Behind requirement.